Louis Cahen d'Anvers

+Life and family

-Born in 1837 as the son of Meyer Joseph Cahen d'Anvers and Clara Bischoffsheim (1810-1876), he was a scion of two wealthy Jewish banking families.
-He married Louise de Morpurgo, of an also wealthy Sephardi Jewish family from Trieste.
+Born in 1837 as the son of Meyer Joseph Cahen d'Anvers and Clara Bischoffsheim (1810–1876), he was a scion of two wealthy Jewish banking families.
+He married Louise de Morpurgo, who was from a wealthy Sephardi Jewish family from Trieste.

 Two of their daughters, Alice (1876–1965) and Elisabeth (1874–1944 KZ Auschwitz), were painted by Pierre-Auguste Renoir in Pink and Blue in 1881.
 Alice married Major General Sir Charles Townshend and was the grandmother of Belgian-American journalist Arnaud de Borchgrave.

-A third daughter, Irène (1872 -1963) was also the subject of a Renoir painting entitled Little Irène.
+A third daughter, Irène (1872–1963), was the subject of a Renoir painting entitled Little Irène in 1880.
 Louis was so dissatisfied with the painting that he hung it in the servants' quarters and delayed payment of only 1500 francs.
-Irene married Moïse de Camondo in 1891 and divorced in 1902.
+Irène married Moïse de Camondo in 1891 and divorced in 1902.
 During the Nazi occupation of France, Irène survived by escaping to a villa in the south of France.
-Her daughter, Béatrice was murdered in the Auschwitz concentration camp.
+Her daughter, Béatrice, was murdered in the Auschwitz concentration camp.